Every day we work to solve biological puzzles and to find ways of alleviating the effects of many common and debilitating diseases.

 Lab tests at Otago have shown that tumours with higher levels of Vitamin C were less aggressive and slower to grow than ones with lower levels of the vitamin.

-Professor Margreet Vissers recently told the TVNZ Sunday programme that she and her team need $1 million in funding to begin human trials.
+Professor Margreet Vissers told the TVNZ Sunday programme in September 2015 that she and her team need $1 million in funding to begin human trials.

 Vitamin C for Life Research and Education